Mmellet/paume/content/chutes/dump_machine.md

 mais il y a aussi une histoire coloniale à considérer qui est d'autant plus vive aujourd'hui, et on ne peut pas complètement les comparer ni les distinguer tout à fait.

---- matière

-> Labour is the living fire that shapes the pattern; it is the transitoriness of thnigs, their temporality, their transformation by living time.
-(Carl Andre citant Marx Grundisse, "March/April Issue" [correspondence] Studion international, vol. 191, no 981 (May-June 1976) 311)

-> The category material has also been defined as natural or subaltern.
-Therefore, to act with the material and to be complicit means to investigate societal power relations.
-(Lange p.
-14-15)

 ---